Skip to main content

 • Ability to handle IT infrastructure companies’ workloads

 This might not be the case with an on-premise server.
-But testing and running workloads on the Cloud computing environment can be a temporary solution for those with on-premise infrastructure.
+However, testing and running workloads in the cloud computing environment can be a temporary solution for those with on-premise infrastructure.

 4) Energy Savings